brimdata/super/book/src/intro.md

 are cleanly unified with an algebraic type system.

-The relational database industry is just beginning to recognize this and ClickHouse, in partiicular, recently introduced sum types into their type system so that mixed-type arrays now work, e.g., the query from above seems to work
+The relational database industry is just beginning to recognize this and ClickHouse, in particular, recently introduced sum types into their type system so that mixed-type arrays now work, e.g., the query from above seems to work
 ```sh